 In a court with an ethical judge justice can be served, and/or a just settlement can be negotiated.
-Conversely, with an unethical judge who gives lawyers a free pass to break the rules, neither is possible.
+Conversely, with an unethical judge who gives lawyers a free pass to break the rules, and never faithfully applies the laws, neither is possible.

-So the obvious question is, if a judge does not enforce the rules, what benefit did a judge(s) receive for giving a lawyer(s) a free pass to break them in violation of their oath/rules?
+So the obvious question is, if a judge does not enforce the rules, and faithfully apply the laws, what benefit did a judge(s) receive in exchange for violating their oath/rules?

 To review additional case demonstrations of judges who DO NOT give lawyers free passes to break the rules, see:

 - Altered exhibits and pleadings—How to Legal;